Welcome

 The site runs on Next.js — mostly because it handles routing and rendering cleanly out of the box, and I’ve gotten used to how it balances flexibility with convention.

 Hosting is handled by Vercel.
 The free tier covers everything I need for now, and I’m totally fine paying once it doesn’t.
-I chose it because it saves me from hours of server setup (which always feels minor but ends up eating time), deployment is literally just git push
+I chose it because it saves me from hours of server setup (which always feels minor but ends up eating time), deployment is literally just git push, and things like SSL and basic security are pre-configured.

 For blog content, I built a custom parser that structures content into reusable objects — making it easy to support multiple formats later (like Markdown, HTML, YAML) via clean imports.
 I could’ve gone with an off-the-shelf MD parser, but I wanted something more purpose-built and minimal — with less magic and more control.